Letter Writing and Phone Zap

 I demand that the staff of the residential and day schools be held accountable for the murder, rape, assault, and all forms of abuse of Indigenous children.
 Do not allow the abusers to continue without charges and conviction.

 The horrendous treatment of Indigenous peoples in so-called Canada should not be a norm.
-I implore you to use your position to support Indigenous peoples and make effective change for the future of so-called Canada and its relationship with Indigenous peoples.
+I implore you to use your position to support Indigenous peoples and make effective changes for the future of so-called Canada and its relationship with Indigenous peoples.

 I expect to hear back from you regarding your plans and the immediate actions you will take to fulfill your responsibility to act on the 94 Calls to Action.